cwi-dis/cwipc/readme.md

 ### Windows - check installation

 Windows installers often fail because each Windows computer is different.
-Moreover, cwipc depends on a number of third party packages (such as the Realsense and Kinect support) that we cannot include in our installer because of licensing issues, so we have to rely on official installers for those packages.
+Moreover, cwipc depends on some third party packages (such as for Kinect support) that we cannot include in our installer because of licensing issues, so we have to rely on official installers for those packages.

 After installing, run _Start menu_ -> _cwipc_ -> _Check cwipc installation_.
 This will open a CMD command window and try to find out if everything has been installed correctly.
 If there are any errors it may show a dialog which mentions which library has not been installed correctly.
 And there may be error messages in the output window.